 Israel upholds use of cluster bombs

-They say as many as 1 million bomblets failed to explode and now endanger civilians.
+They say as many as 1 million bomblets failed to explode and now endanger civilians, and earlier this year, the U.S. State Department said Israel probably misused American-made cluster bombs in civilian areas.
 More than 30 people have been killed by cluster bomb and land mine explosions in Lebanon since the 2006 summer war.

 In a statement, the army said its chief investigator, Maj.
 Gen. Gershon HaCohen, determined "it was clear that the majority of the cluster munitions were fired at open and uninhabited areas, areas from which Hezbollah forces operated and in which no civilians were present."

 It said cluster bombs were fired at residential areas only "as an immediate defense response to rocket attacks by Hezbollah" and that Israeli troops did everything possible to minimize civilian casualties.

 "The use of this weaponry was legal once it was determined that, in order to prevent rocket fire onto Israel, its use was a concrete military necessity," the statement said.

 The conclusions were passed on to the military's advocate general, Brig.
 Gen. Avihai Mendelblit, who accepted the recommendation and decided not to press charges.
 The investigation was launched following the war.

 In Beirut, a Lebanese government official rejected the Israeli military prosecutors' decision, saying Israel's use of cluster bombs has been condemned by the whole world.

 "The Israeli decision indicates that there is no difference between the judicial authority and political authority in Israel.
 They all work to commit and cover up crimes which are against humanity," the official told The Associated Press, speaking on condition of anonymity in line with government regulations.

 The conflict erupted on July 12, 2006, when Hezbollah men attacked an Israeli border patrol, killing three soldiers and capturing two.